devon104/inventory-pi/instructions/section-02.md

 ### Objectives
 * Continue using git version control
 * Create test and implementations of data models
-* Create test and implementations of data services
+* Create test and implementations of data service

 ## Part 1 - Properties
 As of right now our models are empty and we need to add some properties.
 We need to think about what is needed to properly represent an item in our inventory.